Why Choosing the Right Glass Manufacturer Matters

 Jockimo owner, Tim Casey, at Vegas Glass, 1977.

 The first thing to look for when assessing a glass manufacturer is their experience.
 How many years has their business been in operation, and how many years have they been involved in the glass industry?
-A company with an impressive pedigree of years behind it is more likely to be both professional and reliable.
+A company with an impressive pedigree of years behind it is more likely to be both a professional and reliable glass manufacturing company.

 Inexperience in your glass manufacturer can potentially put you in a difficult position in a number of ways.
 For example, an inexperienced company could underestimate how long a given job could take, leading to you getting the project late.
 (Whether you’re the end user or you’re a contractor, architect, or designer who’s passing the product along to your client, a late deliverable is never ideal.)
 Inexperience could even lead to creating a project that’s ultimately unsafe.